 - Supports test cases

-— Helps to test more quickly
+- Helps to save time

 - Video recording of test sessions